vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 devotees of Vasudeva) Pratisthāna-A (near Prayāga) V 85.76,

 114, 1, Va.
 91. 18 (capital of Purūravas), 91.
 50 (on the north bank of Yamunā), M 12.
 18, 106.30 (on the eastern side of the Ganges), Mar.
-108.18 (given to Aila Purüravas at Vasistha's request) Vi.
+108.18 (given to Aila Purūravas at Vasistha's request) Vi.
 IV.
 1. 16, B 227.
 151, Bh, IX.
 1.42; B (modern Paithan on the left bank of the Go.)
 B 112.
 23, Var.
 165.1, P VI, 172,20, VI.
 176. 2 and 6 (refers to sporting Mahārāstra women at).
 The Pital khora Buddhist pillar Inscription records the gift of a pillar by the family of a perfumer Mitadeva of Patithân; A. S. W. I. IV.
 83. Vide A.G.pp.553-554 for Pratisthāna being the capital of Maharastra in Hiouen Thsang's times.
 Ptolemy mentions it as Baithana and the Periplus as 'Plithana.'
 In the 13th edict of Asoka at Shahabazgarhi and elsewhere we have 'Bhoja-Pitinikesu', which last word probably stands for

 Pratisthāpakas (C.I.
 I. vol. I. p.
 67).
 Pravara-(r. that joins the Godavari)